When done properly, the bicycle crunch is a great bodyweight exercise that works your abdominals and obliques.

 It will help develop your core strength, shapes up your waistline, and improves your flexibility.

-What’s more, a strong core helps you move better and also helps you enhances balance and stability.
+What’s more, a strong core helps you move better and also helps you enhance balance and stability.

 Bicycle Crunch with Proper Form